-When you’re in Senegal, West Africa, for the first time, you’d be charmed by its serene environment and lots more.
+When you’re in Senegal, West Africa, for the first time, you’ll be charmed by its serene environment and lots more.

-Many people in this country fancy are getting a lot of comfort by the Atlantic, and that’s where you’ll get much fun stuff to do too.
+Many people in this country fancy getting a lot of comfort by the Atlantic, and that’s where you’ll get much fun stuff to do, too.

-The beaches in Senegal add a lot of color and splendor to its pretty balmy weather.
+The beaches in Senegal add much color and splendor to its balmy weather.

 Many choices include Plage BCEAO, Plage Hydrobase, Plage de la Voile d’, Plage de l’Anse Bernard, and Plage des Mamelles.